Tim-Xiong/jokelab-labler/README.md

 ## Description of Data

+The dataset is uploaded to Huggingface, check it out [here](https://huggingface.co/datasets/Timxjl/short-jokes-punchline).
-The dataset consists of jokes and their associated labels, stored in CSV files:
+It consists of jokes and their associated labels, stored in CSV files:

 - **`joke.csv`**: Contains jokes with the following columns:
   - **`id`**: Unique identifier for the joke.